hinmeru/jasmine/README.md

 # Jasmine

-Jasmine is a spec of analytics programming language.
-Jasminum is a Rust + Python implementation of Jasmine engine.
+Jasmine is a spec of analytics programming language, inspired by q, rust, python etc programming languages.

+Jasminum is a Rust + Python implementation of Jasmine engine powered by [polars](https://pola.rs/)

 ## Future Plans